AlexNisnevich/blog/_posts/2024-05-31-wordbots_retrospective.md

 <img class="figure" style="max-width: 100%" src="/blog/images/wordbots-dev-history.png" />

 I should mention that I was fortunate to have a lot of help throughout this process, especially from [my brother](https://github.com/jacobnisnevich) but also from a whole host of people who made contributions of code or art or playtesting or feedback, [who are credited here](https://app.wordbots.io/about).
-I did end up making the vast majority of commits in both the core game and the parser, so this chart simultaneously shows the development cycle/cadence of Wordbots as a whole while also illustrating my own personal journey working on it.
+I did end up making the vast majority of commits in both the core game and the parser, so this chart represents both the development cycle/cadence of Wordbots as a whole and my own personal journey working on it.

 As the chart makes painfully clear, working on Wordbots was not a totally smooth process.
 Let me explain how it all went down.